RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

 Linux SSHFS
 -----------

-This page illustrates how use sshfs on Linux laptops for accessing CRSP.
+This page illustrates how use SSHFS on Linux laptops for accessing CRSP.
-Sshfs will **Map CRSP Lab Share** as a folder on your laptop.
+SSHFS will **Map CRSP Lab Share** as a folder on your laptop.

 .. _install sshfs:

-Install sshfs
+Install SSHFS
 ^^^^^^^^^^^^^

-On your laptop you will need super user (sudo) rights to install sshfs.
+On your laptop you will need super user (sudo) rights to install SSHFS.

 For CentOS based laptop
   .. code-block:: console